hussius/deeplearning-biology/README.md

 From the abstract: "We present an embedding of natural protein sequences using a Variational Auto-Encoder and use it to predict how mutations affect protein function.
 We use this unsupervised approach to cluster natural variants and learn interactions between sets of positions within a protein.
 This approach generally performs better than baseline methods that consider no interactions within sequences, and in some cases better than the state-of-the-art approaches that use the inverse-Potts model.
 This generative model can be used to computationally guide exploration of protein sequence space and to better inform rational and automatic protein design."

+**Protein Loop Modeling Using Deep Generative Adversarial Network**[[paper](https://ieeexplore.ieee.org/abstract/document/8372069/)]

+From the abstract: "Biology and medicine have a long-standing interest in computational structure prediction and modeling of proteins.
+There are often missing regions or regions that need to be remodeled in protein structures.
+The process of predicting particular missing regions in a protein structure is called loop modeling.
+In this paper, we propose a generative adversarial network (GAN) in deep learning for loop modeling using the idea of image inpainting.
+The generative network is to capture the context of the loop region and predict the missing area.
+The adversarial network is to make the prediction look real and provide gradients to the generative network.
+The proposed network was evaluated on a common benchmark for loop modeling.
+Experiments show that our method can successfully predict the loop region and has achieved better performance than the state-of-the-art tools.
+To our knowledge, this work represents the first attempt of using GAN for any bioinformatics studies."

 ## Metabolomics <a name="metabolomics"></a>